themesberg/flowbite-svelte/README.md

 ## Flowbite-Svelte-Starter

-You can use [Flowbite-Svelte Starter](https://github.com/shinokada/flowbite-svelte-starter) for a quick start.
+You can use [Flowbite Svelte Starter](https://github.com/shinokada/flowbite-svelte-starter) for a quick start.

 ## Installation